2026 · 04 · 30 · Thu

 Building software with AI: more control and visibility

-Updates that make AI-assisted coding easier to manage in real team workflows.
+Updates that make AI-assisted coding easier to manage in team workflows.

 Copilot commits now show AI co-author in VS Code